• Recipe Index

 • Molasses

-Once the dough has chilled, use a cookie scoop to scoop balls of dough.
+• For an easier process, you can form the dough into balls before chilling, as chilled dough can sometimes be tough to scoop.
+Use a cookie scoop to portion even sized balls of dough.
 Roll the cookie dough in your palms to form a ball and then roll the cookie ball in granulated sugar.

-Since the cookies will spread, remember to place the cookies a couple of inches apart on the baking sheet.
-If you like your cookies soft, bake them until they feel dry to the touch and are slightly golden underneath.
+• For chewy cookies that stay soft, bake just until they feel dry to the touch and are slightly golden underneath.

 Chewy Ginger Cookies in gift box.